needmorecowbell/needmorecowbell.github.io/_posts/2017-01-19-goodwill-chest.md

 As for the electronics, I'd like to mount some sort of power to the inside and allow for the chest itself to plug in to a wall outlet for power.
 This way it can be run permanently during the winter, and turned on when needed in the summer.
 A power strip might be the easiest solution; a battery would be inconvenient for this application.

 I plan to put the speakers on both sides of the chest, mostly because I think it would look aesthetically pleasing.
-As of now, this is planned to be controlled by a raspberry with a wifi and bluetooth dongle so devices can connect, and it can stream.
+As of now, this is planned to be controlled by a raspberry pi with a wifi and bluetooth dongle so devices can connect, and it can stream.
 I may also look at separate solutions that avoid using an ARM processor, as it can be inconvenient due to most software being 32bit/64bit dependent.

 ---------------------------------